20 Real-Life Fairytale Places You Should Add To Your Bucket List

 © dk tazunoki

-The gardens are located about a 4-hour drive away from Tokyo, and the best visiting time is late April to mid-May.
+The gardens are about a 4-hour drive from Tokyo, and the best visiting time is late April to mid-May.
 At this period of the year, the wisteria flowers are in full bloom.

 Paro Taktsang Monastery, Bhutan